jashu0924/Intelligent-Number-Guessing-Game/README.md

 Once the installation is complete.
-Navigate to the repository folder with `simpleCalculator.cpp` file and launch command prompt.
+Navigate to the repository folder with 'game.py' file and launch command prompt.

 ### About Calculator